melparker101/p50/CELLEX/README.md

 Then use the corresponding R file **R_files/GSE123456.R** to prepare the count and metadata required as input for CELLEX.
 This must be done manually because the datasets are all in different formats and also need dataset-specific filtering.

-2. Create this using the **cellex.yml** yaml file provided using this command:
+2. Create the cellex conda environment using the **cellex.yml** yaml file:
 ``` bash
 # Create and activate conda env
 conda env create --name cellex --file=cellex.yml